mstocco/mariostoc.co/content/traininglog/20210131-ironman2021-30weeksout.md

 <!---->
 The run today did feel better than [last week](ironman2021-31weeksout?sun) but it still wasn't as _"springy"_ as [two weeks ago](ironman2021-32weeksout?sun).
 Regardless, I was feeling good through the first 80 minutes but the last 10, the legs started to feel heavy and I was thankful to be on the final stretch home.

-For calories, I mixed a 60g of lemonade into a 500ml bottle; this concentration was sweet and it was close to being too sweet for where I am at today.
+225 calories from 60g of lemonade in a 500ml bottle; this was close to being too sweet for where I am at today.
 That bottle was empty at 70 minutes.

 ### UP LAMPSON AND A MIX OF TRAILS
 ![Run Map](/assets/jpg/runmap-20210131.jpeg)